bishwamittra/LLM_Logical_Consistency/base_lines/README.md

 # Baseline Script

-This Python script, generates predictions about simple and complex claimns using the **MiniCheck** model, and outputs the results into a CSV file.
+This Python script, generates predictions about simple and complex claims using the **MiniCheck** model, and outputs the results into a CSV file.